rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

 In this lab we will focus on how to use AML to facilitate model selection.
 In a different lab, we will learn how AML can also be used to do model management.

-## Praparing and running a single experiment
+## Preparing and running a single experiment

 Open the Workbench and create a new project called `classifying_iris`.
 Choose the **Classifying Iris** as the project template and `Documents` folder as its directory.
 Open the project and go to **File > Open Command Prompt** to access the command line from within the project parent folder.